jes/scamp-cpu/README.md

  - [ ] write an strace-like debugging tool
  - [ ] write a DDT-like debugging tool
  - [ ] write a peephole optimiser to run within SCAMP/os
+ - [ ] find out whether changing the calling convention to return values on the stack is overall better or worse

 #### Other software